Global Investment Risk

-- Currency Risk is the risk associated with fluctuations in a foreign currency relative to the U.S. dollar.
+This risk is associated with fluctuations in a foreign currency relative to the U.S. dollar.
 For example, a foreign company may report 25 percent earnings growth, but if its local currency depreciates by 10 percent relative to the U.S. dollar, the real growth rate is just 15 percent when the profits are converted back into U.S. dollars.

-- Political Risk is the risk associated with foreign governments and politics.
-For example, Brazil nationalized part of its largest oil company — Petroleo Brasiliero — in a move that caused many investors to lose money.
+This risk is associated with foreign governments and politics.
+For example, Brazil nationalized part of its largest oil company — Petroleo Brasileiro — in a move that caused many investors to lose money.
 A subsequent corruption scandal involving the company pushed shares even lower.

-- Interest Rate Risk is the risk of unfavorable changes to monetary policy.
-For instance, an emerging market economy may decide that its growing too quickly and act to contain inflation by hiking interest rates.
+This risk consists of unfavorable changes to monetary policy.
+For instance, an emerging market economy may decide that it is growing too quickly and act to contain inflation by hiking interest rates.
 These dynamics could have a negative impact on the value of financial assets that are priced based upon those interest rates.